getkarta/KartaBenchmarkCaseDetails/docs/_build/html/_sources/sops/ecommerce/delayed_packages.md.txt

 ### Step 3: Communicate the Status to the Customer

-* Inform the customer of the latest tracking status.
+* Inform the customer of the latest tracking status along with an estimated delivery date of the package if applicable.
+* Make sure that you include the package_id in your response.
+* If the promised delivery date of the package has indeed passed then ensure that you apologize to the customer and provide him the estimated delivery date.
-* If the package is still marked as "Out for Delivery," acknowledge the delay and apologize for the inconvenience.
+* If the estimated delivery date is in the past and the package has not yet been delivered, tell the customer that you will follow up.

-### Step 4: Address Customer Concerns
+### Step 4: Assess Customer Response

-* If the customer simply asks for an update, provide the available tracking information.
-* If the customer expresses frustration and insists that the package is important and needed for an occasion, proceed to the resolution step.
+* If the customer expresses frustration and insists that the package is important and needed for an occasion, proceed to offer compensation.
+* If the customer thanks you for the update and doesnot express any frustration or demand any compensation you may end the conversation after checking with the customer whether he/she has anymore queries.

 ### Step 5: Offer Compensation (if applicable)